remindmodel/remind/tutorials/12_Calibrating_CES_Parameters.md

 unknown), but the output of a `testOneRegi` CES calibration (while itself quite useless) can be used as a `input.gdx` for the Nash calibration, overcoming these infeasibilities.
-Just put the path of the `fulldata.gdx` from the `testOneRegi` run into the `path_gdx` column of the scenario config .csv.
+Just put the path of the `fulldata.gdx` from the `testOneRegi` run into the `path_gdx` column of the scenario config .csv file.
 It is (in extreme cases) also possible to daisy-chain `testOneRegi` runs, using the output of one as the input to another, all with different `c_testOneRegi_region`, and the result of the last one as the input to a Nash calibration.
 (This method was used for the initial calibration of the new EU-21-regions version of REMIND.)

 ### Calibration Convergence Errors